oslabs-beta/onyx/README.md

 ### onyx.serializeUser

-Similar to `onyx.use()`, `onyx.serializeUser()` stores a callback you write that will be invoked later upon successful verification and authentication.
+Similar to `onyx.use()`, `onyx.serializeUser()` stores a callback that will be invoked later upon successful verification and authentication.
 This callback should serialize and store user information in some sort of session database.

 ```typescript
 onyx.serializeUser(async function (user: any, cb: Function) {
   await cb(null, user._id.$oid);
 });
 ```

+Once again, the developer must provide the serializer callback that `serializeUser()` will store.

 ### onyx.deserializeUser